disarm-platform/docs/app-v2/monitor.md

 If the user desires the graphs can be aggregated to display progress further aggregated quarterly or yearly.

+## ADVANCED
-ADVANCED →The advanced tab will have options that are not used in normal circumstances but make a huge difference in you monitor tab once used.
+The advanced tab will have options that are not used in normal circumstances but make a huge difference in you monitor tab once used.
 Users should be cautious in this section since any changes made here will impact the results displayed on the monitor page by showing a different number of points than the ones included in coverage calculations.

 On this tab the user is presented with a warning message as shown below on the image and below the warning there is a checkbox labeled "**Include Responses and geodata outside Plan**".
 This is where the user will choose to ignore the plan created in the planner module and show all the records that were collected including those that are in areas that were not included in the plan. ![](../.gitbook/assets/app-image72.png)